trustinsoda/javascript-tests/README.md

 # SODA javascript-tests
 A suite of javascript tests for front-end and full-stack dev candidates to complete.

-Out the box the suite of tests fail, and you must update the JS files in ``test`` so the build passes.
+Out the box the suite of tests fail, and you must update where appropriate so the build passes.

 ## How to complete
 ### Get The code